JohnCDoss/MidtermProject/Benefits.md

 ---

-#  As MMA continues to grow, improving core elements like timekeeping enhances the sport's clarity, fairness, and overall user experience.
-These enhancements modernize MMA in a way that benefits everyone—from fighter to fan.
+##  As MMA continues to grow, improving core elements like timekeeping enhances the sport's clarity, fairness, and overall user experience.
+These enhancements modernize MMA in a way that benefits everyone- from fighter to fan.

 [Previous Page](Benefits.md) | [Back to First Page](README.md)